-Texas Department of Housing and Community Affairs 2023 Qualified Allocation Plan 10 TAC Chapter 11
+Texas Department of Housing and Community Affairs 2024 Qualified Allocation Plan 10 TAC Chapter 11

-As Approved, with modifications, by the Governor of Texas December 1, 2022
+As Approved by the Governor of Texas December 1, 2023

-This Qualified Allocation Plan was approved by the Department's Board on November 10, 2022, and approved with modifications by Governor Greg Abbott on December 1, 2022.
+This Qualified Allocation Plan was approved by the Department's Board on November 9, 2023, and approved by Governor Greg Abbott on December 1, 2023.
 This version of the QAP is provided as a courtesy.
-The official version of the 2023 QAP, as a state promulgated rule, is posted on the website of the Texas Administrative Code.
-Non-substantive changes may exist between this version and the official version posted on the website of the Texas Administrative Code.
+The official version of the 2024 QAP, as a state promulgated rule, will be posted on the website of the Texas Administrative Code.
+Nonsubstantive changes may exist between this version and the official version posted on the website of the Texas Administrative Code.